Connoropolous/convo-islands/README.md

 You can submit a related 'reply' response by selecting a node, then typing in the text area, then hitting submit.

-Once you add all your thoughts, do a git commit and push to github!

 The conversation graph is stored in `conversation-graph/conversation-graph.json`.